Image by Van Kornegay

 A look at life in the neighborhood

 Some years back I worked on a public awareness campaign for SCETV Public broadcasting, sponsored by federal money to educate the public on the possibility of a pandemic.
 For a couple of years, I was immersed in it and indeed where I met Alejandro – he translated all of the materials.
-So, this episode in our lifetime was expected.
-So, I was very aware of how serious this would play out.
+So, this episode in our lifetime was predictable.

 These are some of the photographs that have marked my experience in my hood.